Useful commands and workflow reference.

 --hint=nomultithread option (no hyperthreading).

 - The memory allocated for the job is proportional to the number of requested CPU cores .
 For example, if you request 1/4 of the cores of a node, you will have access to 1/4 of its memory.
-On the default gpu partition on Turing01, the
+For example, on turing01, the

 --cpus-per-task=12 option allows reserving 1/4 of the node memory per GPU.
 You may consult our documentation on this subject: Memory allocation on GPU partitions